tehtea/PineapplePopTarts/CallCenterOperatorInterface/README.md

 * HomeView - Display the main page of the website
 * InformationView - Display useful information (emergency contact)
 * LoginView - For call center operators to login to their account
-* SuccessfulLogoutView - Display that logout was successful
 * UpdateFormView - Display form to submit updates on incident report

 ## CSS Code